Mini 4WD: World records

 November 3, 2019 at 3,191.58 meters at Amagi Dome in Izu, Shizuoka, Japan.
 It took a Mini 4WD car 12 minutes to circle the entire track.

 Design

-A standard Mini 4WD vehicle is a made of plastic using a Body-on-frame design.
+A standard Mini 4WD vehicle is made of plastic using a Body-on-frame design.
 The chassis contains the primary components including the AA batteries, motor, gearing, propeller shaft, drive axles, and wheels.
 The body is purely decorative although some newer designs incorporate ducting to cool the motor.
 The body and chassis are made from hard plastics like ABS.

 Side rollers along the front, center, or rear of the vehicle are used to guide the vehicle around a U-shaped track.

 Upgrading

 Because of the modular design, nearly all the components can be swapped and change the performance of the vehicle.
 This allows the owner to customize the performance of the vehicle to the particular track.

 Higher specification motors can be used to replace the standard FA-130 type motor.
 There are three specifications that characterize all motors: RPM, torque, and power-consumption.
 RPM is the speed the motor provides, and the torque its strength.
 A higher RPM means higher maximum speed, higher torque gives more acceleration and allows the car to better withstand the difficulties of climbing slopes or running through turns.